Course Outline

 Format:

-In weeks 3 and 4, you will be required to summarise a set reading and bring your draft summary to class for peer and tutor feedback.
+In week 3, you will be required to summarise a set reading and bring your draft summary to class for peer and tutor feedback.
 You will submit a final version of five reading summaries in Week 10.
 Your responses will record your on-going learning linked to issues explored through improvisation, role-play and acting techniques.
 Further information will be provided in workshops and on Canvas.

 Criteria: